Occupational Health Hazards Associated with Mining – How to Avoid Them?

 Occupational health hazards associated with mining—How to avoid them?

 It is well documented that working in the mining industry is a high risk endeavour.
 Accidents and fatalities are, sadly, not uncommon.
 Over a span of five years beginning in 2007 to 2008 and ending in 2011 to 2012, there were 36 mining industry fatalities.
-At a fatality rate of 3.84 deaths for every 100,000 workers, this makes the mining industry’s fatality rate a worrying 70% above the national average for any other occupation.
+At a fatality rate of 3.84 deaths for every 100,000 workers, this makes the mining industry’s fatality rate a worrying 70%.
+This is above the national average for any other occupation.
 Clearly, safety is a major concern in the mining industry and the need for preventive measures should not be taken lightly.
 Here are some ways to avoid the health hazards associated with mining.

 Heat and thermal stress